pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 10.2.
 Support Services shall not include the diagnosis and rectification of any errors resulting from:

+- any defects in the components that are not published by PYRONOME;
+- any defects in the components that are provided for free;
+- any defects in the third party services;
-- any alteration or modification to the Software or the SaaS made by any person other than PYRONOME;
+- any alteration or modification to the software, the source code generated from the software, components provided by PYRONOME made by any person other than PYRONOME;
 - minor defects in the Software or the SaaS which do not significantly affect or impair the use of the Software or the SaaS;
 - any incorrect or improper use of the Software or the SaaS;
 - the failure by USER to implement recommendations in respect of any solutions to errors previously advised by PYRONOME; and